“No one ever made a difference by being like everyone else.“

 Do you occasionally run across people who seem a bit odd or unusual?
 It just happened to me.
 Actually, it was me.

-Last week Teresa and I had dinner with a friend of hers.
-The next day the friend called Teresa, and asked, “Why do you let Greg do that?”
+Recently Teresa and I had dinner with a friend.
+The next day the friend called Teresa and asked, “Why do you let Greg do that?”
 “Do what?”
 Teresa replied.
 “Bring flax packets to a restaurant and sprinkle it all over his food in public.
 Isn’t that embarrassing?”

 What the friend didn’t see was that along with my flax packets I also had a baggie filled with whole wheat pretzel sticks and Trader Joes’ Crunchy Curl lentil chips.
 I take those with me to every meal out.
 Not kidding.
 Have for years.
 They taste better than bread.
 Healthier too.